bentomhall/nih-system/homebrewery/world/player-options.md

 If you miss with an infused attack, the spell fizzles and has no effect.
 The spell's range becomes equal to the reach of your weapon (if melee) or the range of your weapon (if ranged).

-### Counterweave
+### Counter-weave
 Starting at 9th level, you gain the ability to use musical notes or words of power to disrupt magical effects.
 As a reaction when someone within 60 ft of begins casting a spell or magical effect, you can spend a first level spell slot to attempt to counter it.
 The target must make a Charisma saving throw against your Spellcasting DC.
 They gain a +1 bonus for every 2 CR above 9 they are.
 On a failed save, the spell or magical effect is cancelled and has no effect.
 You can spend spell slots above 1st level; for every additional spell level above 1st, the DC increases by 1.

-Additionally, you learn dispel magic if you do not already know it and can cast it using a first-level slot instead of its normal slot.
+Additionally, you learn *dispel magic* if you do not already know it and can cast it using a first-level slot instead of its normal slot.
 It does not count against your spells known.
 However, if cast using a slot below 3rd level, the level of spell effect automatically dispelled without a check becomes the level of the slot used to cast it.

 ### Superior Manipulation
 At 20th level, targets marked by your Arcane Manipulation must subtract the die from every attack roll or ability check they make for one minute.
 Only one saving throw of your choice is affected, regardless.
-\column

 ## Spellblade Focuses
+Every spellblade can do most of the same things, but each one also specializes, focusing their efforts on one area of life.
+These Focuses grant the spellblade additional features when they use their class features or might grant additional abilities.
 ### Focus: Inspiration
 While many spellblades are best at tearing down their foes, those who focus on inspiration are equally capable of building up their allies as well.